The Notion sidebar allows you to:

 When you choose

 Move To, another menu will pop up, letting you choose any other workspace or page you want to move the page into.
 Use the text box to quickly search and press

 It doesn't take much to move pages around your sidebar.
 Just drag and drop!

 A few things we'll point out:

 Nest pages by dragging one into another.
 You'll see the selected page highlight blue.

 You can also drag pages out of pages they were once nested inside.

-We'll say it one more time here: If you drag a page from your shared workspace into
+We'll say it one more time here: If you drag a page from a shared section (

 Private, other folks will lose access.
 So make sure that's what you want to do.

 Your sidebar is elastic — configure it however is most helpful for you.